Ishita2015/Sorting_and_Filtering_Validation/README.md

 This project aims to go into SimpleSite, apply sorting and filtering and validate the data.

+Testcases are written by considering below points:

+1. Filtering applies on 'Name' & 'Complexity' columns.
+So, validated filtered data based on these two columns.
+2. For the sorting part, two fields are considered ('Name' & 'Average Impact') out of 4, and validated the data based on them.

 Steps:

 1. Go to https://mystifying-beaver-ee03b5.netlify.app/ .

 2. Click on the Sort Data drop down and select by Name and then Impact score.

-3. Enter data provided in config file into Filter Data text box.
+3. Enter data provided in the config file into the Filter Data text box. (can give the data as per the need in the config file present under 'ConfigReader' folder.)

 4. Validate the sorting and filtering functionality.